-When you do Tai Chi, you slow down.
+When you do Tai Chi, you slow down which helps when fighting burnout.
 It allows your body to recognize trauma that you’re feeling within or the drama that you are experiencing.
 When you focus on the task at hand, perhaps in your work environment, you don’t necessarily see what’s happening around you.
 When you do Tai Chi, this allows you to sense what’s going on, not just within your body and the tension that you may feel while you’re doing work.
 But it allows you to sense what’s happening around you, how people are interacting with you, how your clients are interfacing with you, and the kinds of conversations that you’re having.

 In Tai Chi, there is a core principle to follow.
 It’s the principle of using 4 ounces to deflect 1,000 pounds.
 In other words, you don’t need to use force to resist force.
 What you use instead are 4 ounces to deflect or guide away 1,000 pounds of force so that it doesn’t hit you very hard.
-When you roll with the punches, you can relax or rest, especially after work.
+When you roll with the punches when fighting burnout, you can relax or rest, especially after work.

 What relaxation means in Tai Chi